Medium

 When both parents are sure who the father is they can complete a North Dakota Acknowledgment of Paternity form.
 The form is a legal document so signing it is very serious and brings with it rights and responsibilities.

-- Federal and state laws require that unmarried parents receive an verbal description of the rights, responsibilities, and legal consequences fo voluntarily acknowledging paternity before the parent sign an Acknowledgment of Paternity form.
+• Federal and state laws require that unmarried parents receive a verbal description of the rights, responsibilities, and legal consequences for voluntarily acknowledging paternity before the parent sign an Acknowledgment of Paternity form.

 Yes.
 Unmarried parents of any age may sign a North Dakota Acknowledgment of Paternity form.